ForwardStar/gfe_driver/README.md

 The driver takes as input a list of options together with a graph, and emits the results into a sqlite3 database.
 We note that 256GB of memory is needed to run all the experiments due to the large sizes of some graphs (e.g., uniform-26, and Friendster).

-For Forward*, we need to compute an optimal setting for the radix tree, so you need to execute `optimizer` before running the gfe_driver:
+For `RadixGraph`, we need to compute an optimal setting for the radix tree, so you need to execute `optimizer` before running the gfe_driver:
 ```
 ../optimizer <dataset-name>.v <#layers> > settings
 ```